Web3NL/motoko-book/src/internet-computer-programming-concepts/principals-and-authentication.md

 We *[import](/common-programming-concepts/modules.html)* the Principal module from the [Base Library](/base-library.html) and name it `P`.
 We then defined a variable named `principal` of type `Principal` and assigned a value using the `.fromText()` *method* available in the Principal module.

-We could now user our `principal` variable wherever a value is expected of type `Principal`.
+We could now use our `principal` variable wherever a value is expected of type `Principal`.

 ## Caller Authenticating Public Shared Functions
 There is a special *message object* that is available to [public shared functions](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors).
 Today (Jan 2023) it is only used to *authenticate* the caller of a function.
 In the future it may have other uses as well.